Home » UXO Services » UXO Risk Assessments » Preliminary UXO Risk Assessment

 What is a Preliminary UXO Risk Assessment?

-Usually undertaken at the very start of a project and prior to intrusive ground works, our bespoke and non-automated 3-4 page desktop study reports will highlight the basic risk factors on your project.
+Usually undertaken at the very start of a project and prior to intrusive ground works, our bespoke and non-automated 3-4 page desktop reports will highlight the basic risk factors on your project.

 Our reports utilise extensive historical digital archives, library resources, maps and internet sources as well as unique UXO geo-databases – which include datasets that are not available in the public domain.

-If we find something of interest (possible evidence of bombing / damage, historic military use of the site etc.) or if we find that we do not have enough information to fully assess the UXO risk, and we are aware that additional data is available that would allow the risk level to be fully qualified – we will recommend that more research is carried out by producing a Detailed UXO Risk Assessment.
+If we find something of interest (possible evidence of bombing / damage, historic military use of the site etc.), or if we find that we do not have enough information to fully assess the UXO risk, and we are aware that additional data is available that would allow the risk level to be fully qualified – we will recommend that more research is carried out by producing a Detailed UXO Risk Assessment.

 This does not necessarily mean that your project is at risk, but rather we cannot make a full assessment with the current information available, and we will explain why we recommend that more research is undertaken.